The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Introduction

 \section{Introduction}

 According to the standard model of cosmology, nearly $26$ percent of the universe's energy content consists of some cold matter with negligible non-gravitational interaction, called \textit{dark matter} \citep{Planck}.
 The standard candidate for dark matter is weakly interacting massive particles (WIMPs).
 The theoretical predictions based on WIMPs are consistent with large-scale observational data.
 However, in small scales ($\sim 10\, \mathrm{kpc}$), some discrepancies emerge, e.g., the core-cusp problem \citep{core-cusp}, the missing satellite problem \citep{missing}, and the too-big-to-fail problem \citep{toobig}.
-There are two main ways people try to resolve these problems: either by exploring baryonic feedbacks such as supernova explosions that might be responsible for the disruption of small-scale structures or by proposing other dark matter candidates with new physics in small-scales.
+There are two main ways in which people try to resolve these problems: either by exploring baryonic feedbacks such as supernova explosions that might be responsible for the disruption of small-scale structures or by proposing other dark matter candidates with new physics on small scales.